 Chow Chi Fai

 Chow Chi Fai is a graduate of the Chinese Department, Hong Kong Baptist University.
-He joined HKRep as part-time actor in 1979, becoming a full-time company member in 1981.
-He is the reigning veteran actor in HKRep and one of the Hong Kong’s best-known stage artists.
+He joined HKRep as part-time actor in 1979 and became a full-time actor in 1981.
+He is the most veteran actor in HKRep at present, and one of the best-known stage artists in Hong Kong.

-Chow was awarded Best Actor (Tragedy/Drama) for The Story of Qu Yuan, Best Supporting Actor (Tragedy/Drama) for The Legend of the Mad Phoenix and Proof, and Best Supporting Actor (Comedy/Farce) for Shed Skin.
-He was also nominated Best Actor for Confrontations, The Big Meal, Before the Rain Stops and as Best Supporting Actor for Other People’s Money, The Importance of Being Earnest and Secret Love in Peach Blossom Land.
+Chow was awarded Best Actor (Tragedy/Drama) for his performance in The Story of Qu Yuan at the Hong Kong Drama Awards, Best Supporting Actor (Tragedy/Drama) for The Legend of the Mad Phoenix and Proof, and Best Supporting Actor (Comedy/Farce) for Shed Skin.
+He was also nominated Best Actor for Before the Rain Stops, The Big Meal, Confrontations, and Best Supporting Actor for Other People’s Money, The Importance of Being Earnest and Secret Love in Peach Blossom Land.
 In 2005, Chow was nominated Best Actor for his performance in Sweet & Sour Hong Kong at the 15th Shanghai Magnolia Stage Award.

-A veteran voice artist, Chow has appeared in more than a hundred local films and overseas animated features.
+Chow is also a veteran voice artist who has appeared in more than a hundred local films and overseas animated features.
 Among his most beloved characters are Buzz Lightyear in Toy Story and Master Shifu in Kung Fu Panda.